Introduction

 What is MRR vs PLR?

 Both MRR and PLR let you profit from digital products you didn’t create but the difference lies in how much control you actually have.
-One gives you a ready-to-sell shortcut.
-The other gives you a blank canvas.

 Master Resell Rights (MRR)